FAQ

 Metals and components are purchased through Rio Grande Jewelry Supply in New Mexico.
 Stones and beads are bought at local bead and stone stores in Minnesota and New Mexico.
 I don't do lapidary work such as cut stones or drill holes in stones.

-Paper is purchased through local paper shops, online retailers, but I also love to thrift books and magazines.
+Paper is purchased through local paper shops and online retailers, but I also love to thrift books and magazines.

 ARE YOUR METALS ECO FRIENDLY?